hrishibawane/url-alias-chrome-extension/README.md

 ## ![logo](icons/logo128.png) URL Alias Chrome Extension

-Set aliases for your frequently visited sites and use them just from the address bar
+Set aliases for your frequently visited sites and use them just from the address bar.

 ### Installation Steps
 1. Clone the repo (OR download zip from [here](https://github.com/hrishibawane/url-alias-chrome-extension/releases/download/1.0/alias_ext.zip)).